Xamariners/Full-Stack-Developer-Course/CAPSTONE 10 - Xamarin with Azure Services/PROJECT/README.md

 }
 ```

-Bonus Tip: You can validate numerical values using int.TryParse() method, which will return you a boolean value based on the validity of the input.
+Bonus Tip: You can validate numerical input values using ```int.TryParse()``` method, which will return you a boolean value based on the validity of the input.
+The TryParse method will also return you the converted value as an out parameter, which can be set up as an example below,
 ```csharp
 bool courseIdValueParseResult = int.TryParse(courseIdValue, out int courseIdIntValue)
 ```